 4) Maintain Daily Medical Treatment

-If a veterinarian does prescribe medication, it is important that it is maintained.
+If a veterinarian does prescribe medicine, it is essential to maintain it.
 Pet medication could include medicated flea baths, pill ingestion, skin creams, ear ointment or diet changes.
-In order to help conquer the problem, medication should be kept up with and applied on schedule.
-Also, owners should document whether the medication seems to be making a positive difference so they can have an accurate report at the next follow-up appointment with the vet.
+To help conquer the problem, medication should be kept up with and applied on schedule.
+Owners should also document whether the medication seems to be making a positive difference so they can have an accurate report at the next follow-up appointment with the vet.
 That way, adjustments can be made if necessary.